malinuxwp/mehmetaligucuk/README.md

 # mehmetaligucuk
 I'm currently working in Aviation Meteorogy Department as a weather forecaster and studying as a master degree student in Earth Sciences at Istanbul Technical University.
-I'm keen on coding via python on specifically Artificil Intelligence and Data Science projects.
+I'm keen on coding via python on specifically Artificial Intelligence and Data Science projects.
 My main goal is learning ML and DL tools and trying to solve atmospheric and earth sciences problems by using this tools  as a predictive approach.
 I would be appreciated any help through this learning process.
 I have two adorable cats and their names are husniye and tarcho.
 Playing games with them is my favorite hobby.